-As a fund manager ICG participates in carried interest partnerships (CIPs), the participants of which are the Group, certain of the Group's employees and others connected to the underlying fund.
+As a fund manager the Group participates in carried interest arrangements, the participants of which are the Group, certain of the Group's employees and others connected to the underlying fund.
+In the majority of the Group's funds, the Group holds its carried interest directly in the fund.

+In a minority of funds, carried interest arrangements are facilitated through carried interest partnerships (CIPs) where the Group is a participant.
 These vehicles have two purposes: 1) to facilitate payments of carried interest from the fund to carried interest participants, and 2) to facilitate individual co-investment into the funds.

-The Directors have undertaken a control assessment of each CIP in accordance with IFRS10 and have considered whether the CIP participants were providing a service for the benefit of the Group.
-In undertaking this assessment the Directors took account of the following key considerations:
+The Directors have undertaken a control assessment of the CIPs and other entities as set out above, and have also considered whether the individual carried interest participants were providing a service for the benefit of the Group.
+The Directors have assessed that two CIPs are controlled, and they are included within the list of controlled structured entities.